futtta/wp-youtube-lyte/readme.txt

 = Why does WP YouTube Lyte need to access the YouTube API?
 What is an API anyway? = An API is a way to have two pieces of software talk to each other to exchange information.
 In this case WP YouTube Lyte contacts YouTube to ask it for the thumbnail, the title and the description of the video you added.
 The thumbnail and title are visible on the webpage (in the Lyte player) while the description is in the HTML as microdata for search engines optimization reasons (see below).

-= What is an API key and why does WP YouTube Lyte need one all of a sudden? = Up until WP YouTube Lyte 1.5.0 the v2 YouTube API was used, but [in September 2014 Google announced it was going to decommission that version, forcing the switch to v3](http://youtube-eng.blogspot.be/2014/09/have-you-migrated-to-data-api-v3-yet.html?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed:+YouTubeEngDevBlog+%28YouTube+Engineering+and+Developers+Blog%29).
-A big difference between v2 and v3 is that, whereas v2 allowed "anonymous" requests, this is not the case for v3 any more.
-This means any request to the YouTube API v3 has to be identified with a key (a string with seamingly random letters & numbers).
-You can get such a key from Google for free (see below) and you have to enter that in WP YouTube Lyte's settings page.

 = OK, now how can get that API key? =

 1. Go to [Google Developer Console](https://console.developers.google.com/projectselector/apis/library) and log in with your Google account.